Like any other sport or game, chess has its rules and etiquettes for players to follow. So what are the rules of chess?

 The pieces start in this position:

-The rules are that the each player takes turn.
+The first rule of chess is that each player MUST make a move on each turn.
+They can’t simply “skip” their turn.
 White goes first.
-On each turn, a piece is moved from square to another.
-If it lands where the opponent has a piece, then it captures that piece and removes it fro the board.
+On each turn, a piece is moved from one square to another.
+If it lands where the opponent has a piece, then it captures that piece and removes it from the board.

 There are six kinds of pieces and each has its own way of moving: